Virgin Atlantic Flying Club roll out reduced status thresholds in April — here’s why that’s excellent news

 - 6,000 Virgin Points by paying with your co-branded credit card.

 In total, for one holiday that would equal a whopping 280 tier points and 27,336 Virgin Points.
-That’s a fantastic earning structure from the Flying Club programme and you can quickly work your way up to Silver status where you can earn even more tier points for your travels.
+That’s a fantastic earning structure from the Flying Club programme and you can then quickly work your way up to Silver status where you can earn even more tier points for your travels.

 Featured image by Ben Stansall/AFP via Getty Images